 If an administrator's performance is rated as developing or below standard, it signals the need for focused support and development.
-The school must develop a system to support administrators not meeting the proficiency standard.
 Improvement and remediation plans should be developed in consultation with the administrator and his/her exclusive bargaining representative, when applicable, and be differentiated by the level of identified need and/or stage of development.